-- 70. Within an insurance company, who is ultimately responsible for setting the company's level of risk appetite? - A. The actuaries. - B. The board of directors. - C. The compliance manager. - D. The underwriters. - 71.
-Following a major incident, a business continuity plan is primarily designed to - A. identify the cause. - B. mitigate the impact. - C. prevent future recurrence. - D. provide directive controls. - 72.
-A key reason why a supplier would implement a business continuity plan would be to - A. demonstrate resilience to its customers. - B. ensure risk management is embedded in its operations. - C. increase the deductibles under its insurance arrangements. - D. prevent the need for risk controls. - 73.
+- 70. In respect of an errors and omissions risk, an insurance broker on an insurance risk will most likely be exposed to a potential claim from which party? - A. The actuary. - B. The insured. - C. The insurer. - D. The reinsurer. - 71.
+A key reason why a supplier would adopt a business continuity plan would be toA. demonstrate resilience to its customers. - B. ensure risk management is embedded in its operations. - C. increase the deductibles under its insurance arrangements. - D. prevent the need for risk controls. - 72.
+Following a major incident, a business continuity plan is primarily designed to A. identify the cause. - B. mitigate the impact. - C. prevent future recurrence. - D. provide directive controls. - 73.
 What is normally considered to be the primary aim of the continuity planning component of a business continuity management programme? - A. Recovering the losses incurred from a major accident. - B. Returning to normal operations as quickly as possible. - C. Reducing the likelihood of an undesired event occurring. - D. Monitoring the impact of a crisis situation. - 74.
-What key consideration would lead a UK listed company to adopt business continuity planning? - A. It demonstrates engagement with shareholders. - B. It is a mandatory requirement of the UK Corporate Governance Code. - C. Some risk events can only be insured through retention. - D. Some risk events cannot be prevented or insured. - 75.
-In respect of business continuity plans, the final component is typically - A. business relocation. - B. continuity planning. - C. recovery planning. - D. crisis management.
+In respect of business continuity plans, the final component is typically - A. business relocation. - B. continuity planning. - C. recovery planning. - D. crisis management. - 75.
+What key consideration would lead a UK listed company to adopt business continuity planning?
+A. It demonstrates engagement with shareholders. - B. It is a mandatory requirement of the UK Corporate Governance Code. - C. Some risk events can only be insured through retention. - D. Some risk events cannot be prevented or insured.